• Home

 Google Cloud today announced new developments designed to accelerate the pace of scientific and technical research and break the barriers of high performance computing (HPC) and artificial intelligence (AI).

-New features include supercomputing-class infrastructure and state-of-the-art AI to provide researchers with new capabilities and significantly increasing the computational power they have at their disposal to address some of the most complex problems in fields such as climate modeling and drug discovery.
+New features include supercomputing-class infrastructure and modern AI to provide researchers with new capabilities and significantly increasing the computational power they have at their disposal to address some of the most complex problems in fields such as climate modeling and drug discovery.

 A major highlight is the launch of new, higher performance VMs.
 The HPC VMs based on AMD EPYC processor, and connected via Cloud RDMA that allow researchers to have supercomputing clusters with superior scaling and parallel efficiency for tightly-linked workloads.